WeatherEdit: Controllable Weather Editing with 4D Gaussian Field: Ablation Studies

-\textbf{Modular Design for 4D Gaussian Field.} As shown in \cref{fig:Ablation_3D}, without 2D background editing (b), the scene contains weather particles but lacks an overall weather tone.
-During attribute modeling, we randomly initialize 4D Gaussians, resulting in a scene filled with colorful blobs (c) instead of realistic weather effects.
+\textbf{Modular Design for 4D Gaussian Field.} As the cross-frame results in Figure~\ref{fig:Ablation_3D} show, without 2D background editing (b), the scene lacks an overall weather tone.
+Randomly initializing 4D Gaussians for attribute modeling (c) produces colorful blobs instead of realistic weather.
 Without dynamic simulation (d), the particles remain relatively static in the camera view, lacking the natural falling motion.
 Without local field alignment (e), weather particles stay fixed at the initial position of the scene.
 As the camera moves forward, the weather particles gradually disappear instead of persisting throughout the scene.
-In contrast, when all modules are included, the full implementation (f) produces a scene with a realistic weather background and natural weather dynamics.
+In contrast, when all modules are included, the full implementation (f) generates a realistic weather background with natural dynamics.